Lewis Hamilton struggles in second practice ahead of Azerbaijan Grand Prix

 Pierre Gasly took fifth for AlphaTauri, one spot ahead of Alpine’s Fernando Alonso, with Lando Norris eighth for McLaren, 0.903 sec slower than Perez.

-The British driver, an impressive third in the standings following the first five rounds, might have finished fastest in the opening session for the first time in his career, but he spun on the exit of what is effectively the final corner ahead of the long drag to the finish line.
+The British driver, an impressive third in the standings, might have finished fastest in the opening session for the first time in his career, but he spun on the exit of what is effectively the final corner ahead of the long drag to the finish line.

 The second session was suspended after just 12 minutes when Nicholas Latifi broke down in his Williams.